selwynpolit/d9book/book/debugging.md

 To check if something is listening on port 9003, it's best to use `lsof` as it will actually list the name of the process listening.

-i.e. Here we see phpstorm listening:
+i.e. Here we see PhpStorm listening:
 ```
 lsof -i TCP:9003
 COMMAND    PID   USER   FD   TYPE             DEVICE SIZE/OFF NODE NAME